fredfoc/gameOfLife/README.md

 # Getting Started
 1. Installation process
-To install this package you can use Cocoapods or Swift Package Manager
+To install this package you use Swift Package Manager
 2. Software dependencies
 This software has a dependency on Swinject